OpenTreeOfLife/otcetera/README.md

 is no longer necessary, and the name of the tool was changed to reflect its broader set of checks.

-### Determining how many input tree groups are displayed by a full tree
+### Counting input tree groups displayed by a full tree
 The `otc-displayed-stats` analyzes the nodes of the inputs in the context of a summary tree.

     otc-displayed-stats -x taxonomy.tre synth.tre inp1.tre inp2.tre ...